Harold Desbrowe-Annear: Federation Arch, Princes Bridge 1901

-The ephemeral triumphal arch erected on Princes Bridge by the City of Melbourne was designed by Desbrowe-Annear in 1901 to mark the visit of the Duke and Duchess of York for the Federation celebrations.
+The ephemeral triumphal arch erected on Princes Bridge by the City of Melbourne was designed by Desbrowe Annear in 1901 to mark the visit of the Duke and Duchess of York for the Federation celebrations.
 It was influenced by Beaux-Arts civic design and the 'Arc de Triomphe' in Paris.

-Chadwick Houses, Eaglemont 1903
+Chadwick Houses, Eaglemont, 1903

-The three houses that Desbrowe-Annear erected in Eaglemont were commissioned by his father-in-law James Chadwick in 1903.
-They were 36–38 The Eyrie, built as a residence for the architect and his family; 32–34 The Eyrie, known as Chadwick House and 55 Outlook Drive, known as the Officer House.
+The three houses that Desbrowe Annear erected in Eaglemont were commissioned by his father-in-law James Chadwick in 1903.
+They were his own house at 36–38 The Eyrie; 32–34 The Eyrie, known as Chadwick House and 55 Outlook Drive, known as the Officer house.
 While relatively modest in size, their design indicates that the architect was prepared to grasp the issue of the "small home" as one of the most challenging of the 20th century.
 They embody the principles of William Morris in their truth to materials and place, structural 'honesty', functionalism and celebration of the builder's craft.
 They are weatherboard with rough cast and half-timbering and exhibit many technological innovations including wall recessed, sliding window sashes, modular wall-framing and convection heating vents to fireplaces.
 Each house was thoughtfully positioned on the slope of the hill, with increasing setbacks from the street, so as not to block the views from within.